andreo141/carbo/pkgs/firmware/README.md

 # firmware

+## Setup

+1. `cp ./include/Secrets.h.example ./include/Secrets.h` and fill in the needed values

 ## misc

 the `index.html`, `main.js` and other static files are stored in the `/data` folder, this is used by PlatformIO to upload small files to the esp